Below you’ll find my favourite Tips & Tricks for getting the most out of your Outdoor Photo Shoots.

 - Imagining the colors and atmospheres of my environment (which in turn helps me to choose my outfits/props!)

 - Selecting props and/or outfits in different colors (this way there will be more visuals to play with!)

 - Experimenting with natural-light makeup & hair (one of my biggest inspirations is this video – I simply add ‘half-lashes’ and lip color!)

 - Protecting myself from bugs and beasties, as well as from the sun(!)

 - Practicing my balance, and strengthening my core, legs and ankles (as I might have to climb/perch/pose/balance in difficult to reach places!)

-My packing list is similar to what I would pack for a regular shoot (I’ve included my basic packing list in the P4P1 package)
+My packing list is similar to what I would pack for a regular shoot (see the full list here)